Ghulam Jilani Khan

-Jilani was a junior officer in the Indian Army and served with distinction in the Second World War, then with the independence of 1947 opted for Pakistan and took a leave of absence to join the fighting in Kashmir as an irregular.
-He joined the Military Intelligence Directorate and commanded field operations in the 1965 and 1971 wars against India.
+Commissioned in 1944, Jilani was a junior officer in the Indian Army and served with distinction in the Second World War, then with the partition of 1947 opted for Pakistan and took a leave of absence to join the fighting in Kashmir as an irregular.
+He returned to the regular army and joined the Military Intelligence Directorate.
+He later commanded field operations in the 1965 and 1971 wars against India.
 In 1971 he assumed the directorship of the Directorate-General for Inter-Services Intelligence (ISI).
 After six years there, he assisted General Zia in the operation code-named Fair Play to remove Prime Minister Zulfikar Ali Bhutto, subsequently joining Zia's military administration as Secretary General at the Ministry of Defence.
-In 1980 he was appointed martial law administrator and Governor of the Punjab Province, which he governed until 1985.
-He is also known as the chief architect of Pakistan Muslim League faction and mentor of Nawaz Sharif.
+In 1980, he was appointed martial law administrator and Governor of the Punjab Province, which he governed until 1985.
+He is also known as the mentor of Nawaz Sharif, whom he made Chief Minister of Punjab.

-In retirement he was the principal founder of Chand Bagh School.
+In retirement, Jilani was the principal founder of Chand Bagh School.